 Moist, low calorie, easy, Can't ask for more!
 The applesauce makes it tastes like a sweet apple cake!

 Barbara recommends a sweet-tart mix of Jonagold, Cameo and Rome varieties.
 Don't use Galas unless you want a chunky texture.
-Cut, core and peel the apples.
-An apple peeler can make the process faster.
-A good one costs about $25.

 Easy and inexpensive to make.
 Love this also because it's not super sweet tasting.
 Very mellow flavor.